Last Revised July 28, 2021

 The Federal Voting Assistance Program (FVAP) has more information.

-Military and overseas voters need to submit an FPCA
+Military and overseas voters must submit an FPCA

 EACH CALENDAR YEAR

-in which they wish to receive a mail/absentee ballot.
+in which they wish to receive a mail ballot.

-REGISTER TO VOTE AND/OR REQUEST A MAIL/ABSENTEE BALLOT
+REGISTER TO VOTE AND RECEIVE A MAIL BALLOT

 FPCA Submission Options (Choose Only One)